-Background: In elderly males Inguinal hernia and Symptomatic prostate gland enlargement are found in high frequency.
-On the basis of this evidence significant correlation between Inguinal hernia and obstructing prostate gland enlargement may be expected2 This study is aimed to find out whether Prostate Gland Enlargement is a significant risk factor for developing Inguinal Hernia in males.
+Background: Prostate Gland Enlargement is an important cause of Bladder Outlet Obstruction in males leading to chronic straining on micturition.
+Inguinal Hernia can be precipitated by Chronic Straining for Micturition.
+In elderly males Inguinal hernia and Symptomatic prostate gland enlargement are found in high frequency.
+On the basis of this evidence significant correlation between Inguinal hernia and obstructing prostate gland enlargement may be expected.

-Methods: Data collected from Department of General Surgery of Sree Mookambika Institute of Medical sciences, kanyakumari, tamil nadu, April 2023 and April 2024 are selected as cases.Inclusion criteria were,Those with Inguinal Hernia,Male sex,Age more than 50years.
+Methods: There are 50 male patients aged more than 50 years admitted with inguinal hernia to all the Surgical Units of sree mookambika institute between April 2023 and April 2024 are selected as cases.
+Inclusion criteria were, Those with Inguinal Hernia, Male sex, Age more than 50 years.